saswatnayak1998/sobel_and_arbitrary/ML_Engineer/Pytorch/solution_saswat/sobel/answers.md

 ### 4. Are there optimizations built into your framework of choice (e.g., PyTorch) that can make this fast?

-Yes, PyTorch offers several optimizations that can make training faster:
+Yes, PyTorch several optimizations that can make training faster:

 - **CUDA and GPU Acceleration**: PyTorch automatically leverages GPUs if available, speeding up convolutional operations.
 - **Automatic Mixed Precision (AMP)**: Reduces memory usage and speeds up computations by using mixed precision (a combination of 16-bit and 32-bit floating-point numbers).